fccview/cronmaster/README.md

 - **Cron Job Management**: View, create, and delete cron jobs with comments.
 - **Script management**: View, create, and delete bash scripts on the go to use within your cron jobs.
 - **Job Execution Logging**: Optional logging for cronjobs with automatic cleanup, capturing stdout, stderr, exit codes, and timestamps.
+- **Live Updates (SSE)**: Real-time job status updates and live log streaming for long-running jobs (when logging is enabled).
+- **Smart Job Execution**: Jobs with logging run in background with live updates, jobs without logging run synchronously with 5-minute timeout.
 - **Docker Support**: Runs entirely from a Docker container.
 - **Easy Setup**: Quick presets for common cron schedules.